uoguelph-mlrg/Theano-MPI/README.md

 * Binding cores according to your NUMA topology may give better performance.
 Try the `-bind` option with the launcher (needs [hwloc](https://www.open-mpi.org/projects/hwloc/) depedency).

+* Using the launcher script is prefered to start training.
+Using python to start training currently cause core binding problem especially on a NUMA system.

 * Shuffling training examples before asynchronous training makes the loss surface a lot smoother during model converging.

 * Some known bugs and possible enhancement are listed in [Issues](https://github.com/uoguelph-mlrg/Theano-MPI/issues).
 We welcome all kinds of participation (bug reporting, discussion, pull request, etc) in improving the framework.